multipath-tcp/mptcp.dev/pm.md

 ## Userspace Path-Manager

-With the userspace MPTCP path-manager -- `sysctl net.mptcp.pm_type=1` --
-different rules can be applied for each connection.
+With the userspace MPTCP path-manager -- `sysctl -w net.mptcp.pm_type=1` -- different rules can be applied for each connection.
 The path-manager will then need to be controlled by a userspace daemon, i.e.
 [`mptcpd`](https://mptcpd.mptcp.dev).
 In this case, the configuration has to be